UV Light in Hospitals

 No one wants to go to a hospital and get sicker.
-That’s why many hospitals use UV light sanitizers to ensure prevention of spreading harmful viruses and germs.
+That’s why many hospitals use UV light sanitizers to help prevent the spread of harmful germs.

-If something is “hospital grade” it means that it is EPA registered for use in hospitals, clinics, dental offices, and any other medical facility.
+If something is hospital grade, it is EPA-registered for use in hospitals, clinics, dental offices, and other medical facilities.

-Yes, they do!
+Yes.
 Before UV light was used to disinfect your phones, it was used in hospitals to disinfect operating rooms and patient quarters.
-And UV light doesn’t just help keep patients safe, it also helps to keep healthcare workers safe, healthy, and able to continue to provide care.
+UV light doesn’t just help keep patients safe, it also helps keep healthcare workers safe and able to continue providing care.

-How do hospitals use UV light to sanitize?
+How do hospitals use UV light to disinfect?

 Typically, hospitals will use portable UV sanitizers that can be moved between rooms and placed in lobbies.
-UV lights provide an extra layer of protection against bacteria, keeping hospitals safe and patients healthy.
+UV lights provide an extra layer of protection against bacteria and viruses.

-Our MedPro is the perfect UV sanitizer to have in hospitals.
+Our ExpressPro is the perfect UV sanitizer to have in hospitals.
 Using an app, you can adjust its settings, kill rate, and exposure based on the needs of your facility and device.
-The MedPro uses touchless operation and has a large sanitizing bay that can sanitize any devices or medical tools in just 30 seconds, killing 99.9999% of harmful germs and bacteria.
+The ExpressPro uses touchless operation and has a large disinfection bay that can disinfect any device or medical tool in just 30 seconds, killing 99.99% of illness-causing pathogens.*

-What is the benefit of using UV light sterilization in the operating room?
+What is the benefit of using UV light disinfection in the operating room?

-Operating rooms can get messy and contaminated quite easily.
-Surgeons and other workers in an operating room work very hard to keep their workstation clean and have many measures in place that keep their patient healthy and safe but often there are harmful bacteria and germs that linger.
+Operating rooms can get contaminated quite easily.
+Surgeons and other workers in an operating room work hard to keep their workstation clean and have measures in place to keep their patients safe, but often there are harmful germs that linger.

-UV light sanitizing is effective and safe to use on any devices or tools.
-Duke Health did a study of UV light in hospitals and found it does reduce transmission of viruses and bacteria that can cause new infections.
-Using UV light in an operating room provides another layer of protection and peace of mind that both the healthcare workers and their patients are getting the safest and cleanest care.
+UV light disinfection is effective and safe to use on any devices or tools.
+Duke Health did a study of UV light in hospitals and found it reduces transmission of viruses and bacteria that can cause new infections.
+Using UV light in an operating room provides another layer of protection and peace of mind that healthcare workers and their patients are getting the safest care.

-Hospitals should help fight disease and not be a breeding ground for germs and bacteria that spread sickness and UV light is an effective and safe way to keep hospitals functioning and helping patients get better.
+Hospitals help fight disease.
+They should not be a breeding ground for germs that spread sickness.
+UV light is an effective and safe way to keep hospitals functioning while tackling even tough-to-kill bacteria and viruses.